archit47/fast-fhir/README.md

-# Fast-FHIR: High-Performance FHIR R5 Parser
+# Fast-FHIR Parser: High-Performance FHIR Parser (R5)

 A blazing-fast Python library for **parsing and processing FHIR R5** (Fast Healthcare Interoperability Resources) data with C extensions for maximum performance.
 Built specifically for healthcare systems that need to process large volumes of FHIR data efficiently.